Evidence gathering in employment disputes: How to keep records (and win your case)

 The tribunal can only make decisions on the evidence that is put before it.
 That evidence has to be contained in the documents presented to the tribunal and what is given by way of oral evidence at the tribunal by witnesses who can be cross-examined.

 It’s therefore really important that you collect as much evidence to support your case as you can, while you can.

-Compiling evidence for your case, for obvious reasons, is easier while you are still in employment.
+Compiling evidence for your case is easier while you are still in employment – for obvious reasons.
 It’s important to know how to keep records, and exactly what information it’s important to record.